kkinnebrew/clementine/docs/Getting Started.md

 ## Motivation

 OrangeUI is not simply an MVC framework.
-It was created in an attempt to improve the organization and modularity of front-end code, specifically that for single page web applications.
-OrangeUI uses view controllers to emulate the hierarchical structure of the DOM while decoupling individual code components so they can be reused.
-It provides custom Javascript event bindings to manage communication between view controllers, view lifecycle management, all the while decoupling interaction logic, data, structure, and style.
+It was created in an attempt to improve the organization and modularity of front-end code, specifically that of single page web applications.
+OrangeUI uses view controllers to emulate the native hierarchical structure of the DOM while decoupling individual code components so they can be reused.
+It provides custom Javascript event bindings to manage communication between view controllers, view lifecycle management, all the while separating interaction logic, data, structure, and style.

-## Rules

-1. For every view is a view controller instance
-2. A controller instance should manage only one view
-3. Controllers only call methods on their children
-4. Controllers fire events to communicate with their parents
-5. Manually unbind all manually bound events
+OrangeUI takes a broader approach by looking at all parts of web application development: HTML, CSS and JavaScript.
+A number of frameworks choose to give more weight to one than another, by either building all markup with Javascript or using an abundance of custom HTML attributes.
+In OrangeUI, the expectation is that each technology is given equal weight for what it is designed for: HTML for view layout and semantics, CSS for presentation (including animation), and Javascript for DOM manipulation and event binding.

 ## Tutorial 1: View Controllers